 Select the text box and navigate to the Interactivity pane.
 You can add as many correct values as you want by clicking the Add Value button in the General section, then type the answer into the box.
 For example, I set three correct answers as image below:

-For more information, see how to Set Correct Answer.
+For more information, see how to Set the Correct Answer.

 Adding Events-Actions, Conditions to the Text Box